World's female foreign ministers to meet on Iran, Canada says

 Iran has accused countries who have expressed support for the protests of meddling in its internal affairs.

-The focus on Iranian women continued on Wednesday, as climber Elnaz Rekabi, who caused controversy by competing in an international contest without a veil, returned to Iran.

-Amini, who hailed from Iran's Kurdistan region, died Sept.
-16 after being detained three days earlier by morality police in Tehran for her "inappropriate attire".
+Amini, who hailed from Iran's Kurdistan region, died on 16 Sept after being detained three days earlier by morality police in Tehran for her "inappropriate attire".

 Iran's religious leaders have tried to portray the unrest as part of a breakaway uprising by the Kurdish minority threatening the nation's unity, rather than a protest against clerical rule.